-DRAFT MTL 14/18OL
+DRAFT MTL 14/18 OL

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 605

 MEDICAID SERVICES MANUAL Subject: POLICY

 - b.
 The procedure meets appropriate Medicare criteria; - c.
-The procedure is generally accepted by the professional medical community as an effective and proven treatment for the condition for which it is proposed, or there is authoritative evidence that attests to the proposed procedures safety and effectiveness; and - e.
+The procedure is generally accepted by the professional medical community as an effective and proven treatment for the condition for which it is proposed, or there is authoritative evidence that attests to the proposed procedures safety and effectiveness; and - d.
 If the authorization request is for chemotherapy to be used as a preparatory therapy for transplants, an approval does not guarantee authorization for any harvesting or transplant that may be part of the treatment regimen.
-A separate authorization is required for inpatient/outpatient harvesting or transplants, both in-state and out of state. - 2.
 A separate authorization is required for inpatient/outpatient harvesting or transplants, both in-state and out-of-state.

-MTL 04/20
+DRAFT MTL 04/20 0L

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 606

 MEDICAID SERVICES MANUAL Subject: POLICY